What is Cavernous Sinus Thrombosis?

-Cavernous sinus thrombosis (CST) is a rare but serious condition characterized by the formation of a blood clot in the cavernous sinus, a large vein located at the base of the brain.
-This condition can be life-threatening and requires immediate medical attention.
+Cavernous sinus thrombosis is a rare but life-threatening disorder in which a blood clot forms in the cavernous sinus, a large vein located at the base of the brain.
+This clot blocks normal blood flow and can cause swelling, infection, and pressure around the eyes and brain.

 The symptoms of cavernous sinus thrombosis can vary widely, but they often include: